yojoots/libbitcoin-system-wiki/Glossary.md

 ## Aggregates
 #### Majority
 A subset of [Miners](#miner) with sufficient [Hash Power](#hash-power) to execute a sustained [Attack](#attack).
+> 51% is a common approximation of sufficient power.
 #### Economy
 The set of all [Merchants](#merchant).
 #### Supply